s3igo/docker-gcc/README.md

 ## Description

-Designed for development with Devcontainer or by bind-mounting source code on the command line.
+Designed for development with Devcontainer or via CLI Docker commands to bind-mount source code.

 ### Base image